-This 6- to 8-foot dwarf crabapple can be considered a compact tree or large shrub.
-Every alternating spring, pink buds open to a profusion of fragrant, white flower clusters.
+This 6 to 10 foot dwarf crabapple can be considered a compact tree or large shrub.
+In spring, pink buds open to a profusion of fragrant, white flower clusters.
 The persistent, 1/3-inch red fruits attractive birds and other wildlife.
 The foliage is dark green, turns yellow in the fall. and contrasts nicely with the red fruit.
 An excellent choice for the shrub border, in mass, or near patios.

 - Mixed border